mbdevpl/typed-astunparse/README.rst

 requirements
 ------------

-This package is intended for Python 3.5 and later.
+This package is intended for Python 3.3 and later.
 It is tested on Linux (Travis CI) and Windows (AppVeyor), but it might work on other systems too.

-typed-astunparse depends on:
+*typed-astunparse* mainly depends on:

--  astunparse
+-  *astunparse*

--  typed-ast
+-  *typed-ast*

 ------------